sense-i-co/docs/docs/POOB-001.md

 6. Select the Batch record row on the **Process Orders Outstanding Batches** screen, then

-7. Click on the** Mark Completed** button on the Action bar.
+7. Click on the**Mark Completed** button on the Action bar.

 The **Mark Process Order Batch Completed** screen is displayed.

 ![](../static/img/docs/POOB-001/image05.png)

-8. Type in the number of units produced to complete the order, in the **Actual Qty** field.
+8. In the **Actual Qty** field, type in the number of units produced to complete the order.

 9. Click the **Save** button on the form action bar.